 Coronavirus: Millions of French to emerge from lockdown

-Germany records lowest number of new infections in 6 days as some restrictions lifted
+Germany records lowest number of new infections in six days with global deaths at 282,000

-‘Paris thanks those that are never thanked enough’: The Eiffel Tower in Paris on May 10th, 2020, on the eve of France’s easing of lockdown measures.
-Photograph: Thomas Samson/AFP via Getty Images
+More than 4.1 million people have been infected by coronavirus, and more than 282,000 have died, according to figures provided by Johns Hopkins University.

+Here is the latest on the coronavirus pandemic from around the world:

 Millions of French people are set to cautiously emerge from one of Europe’s strictest lockdowns on Monday, once more able to engage in everyday activities that have become unexpectedly precious, such as visiting shops and getting their hair cut.